-15. Disclosure under Micro, Small and Medium Enterprises Development Act, 2006: (Note No.40 of Notes to Financial Statements)
+40. Disclosure under Micro, Small and Medium Enterprises Development Act, 2006:

 This information as required to be disclosed under the Micro, Small and Medium Enterprises Development Act, 2006 has been determined to the extent such parties have been identified on the basis of information available with the Company and relied upon by the auditors.